 - Infrastructure objects: defines a list of Veeam Backup & Replication servers to include in the report.

 - RPO (Recovery Point Objective): defines the maximum amount of data that you may accept to lose, expressed in time.
 RPO defines the age of the latest backup or snapshot files required to resume normal operation if system failure occurs.
 For example, to compile a list of VMs protected on a daily basis, you need to set the RPO value to 1 day.

-When you set up your backup and backup copy jobs based on Veeam Backup policies or employ complex exclusion parameters in job properties, some VMs may turn out to be excluded from the Veeam Backup policies and therefore will lack proper protection.
+When you set up your backup jobs based on resource groups or employ complex exclusion parameters in job properties, some cloud instances may turn out to be excluded from the backup policies and therefore will lack proper protection.

-This report displays a list of VMs protected by up-to-date backups and snapshots, as well as a list of unprotected VMs which have outdated or missing restore points.
+This report displays a list of cloud instances protected by up-to-date backups and snapshots, as well as a list of unprotected cloud instances which have outdated or missing restore points.
 This information helps you validate the state of data protection in your organization.